 Can Your Air Conditioner Trigger Your Allergy or Make You Sick?

-Ever get that feeling your air conditioner might be making you sick or trigger your allergy?
+Ever get that feeling your air conditioner might be making you sick?

 It could be that dry irritated feeling in the back of your throat, itchy eyes, random urges to cough, even two consecutive sneezes is enough to give anyone a scare.